aleshiahamilton/prework-study-guide/README.md

 # Aleshia's Prework Study Guide

 ## Development
 This is a study guide for the coding bootcamp prework.
 I built this project because I wanted a simple way to learn the essentials of HTML, CSS, Git, and JavaScript.
 I learned that HTML provides structure to a web application, CSS provides style, and JavaScripts provides functionality.
-I learned how to use GitBash commands in the command line and access repositories.
+I learned how to use GitBash commands in the command line.

 ## Installation